Reps reject bill for special seats for women in parliament

 Two hundred and twenty-four lawmakers voted in favour of the bill, falling short of the required 240 votes needed to pass the ball.

-But the House via a voice vote adopted a bill seeking for a minimum percentage of women in either ministerial or commissioner appointments.
+But the House via a voice vote adopted a bill seeking for a minimum percentage of women in either ministerial or commissioner appointment.

 The bill entitled, “a Bill for an Act to Alter the Provisions of the Constitution of the Federal Republic of Nigeria, 1999 to Provide a Minimum Percentage for Women in Ministerial or Commissioner Nominees.”